unimelbmdap/encoding-music-mcp/README.md

    - "What key is Bach_BWV_0772.mei in?" → Analyzes key with confidence score
    - "Get the melodic intervals for Bach_BWV_0772.mei" → Extracts melodic intervals
    - "Find melodic 4-grams in Bach_BWV_0772.mei" → Extracts melodic n-grams
-   - "Show me the first 4 measures of Bach_BWV_0772.mei" → Renders notation as SVG

 ### Standalone